ObserveRTC/full-stack-examples/observer-kafka-myapp-prom-graf/README.md

-Observer + Kafka
+Observer + Kafka + Custom NodeJS App + Prometheus + Grafana
 ===

 Setup an observer, which sends the generated reports to kafka.
+From kafka a custom NodeJS app reads the data calculate metrics and expose them to `/metrics` local endpoint.
+Prometheus scrapes `/metrics` target and updates its internal database.
+Finally Grafana reads Prometheus database and visualize metrics

 ### Usage